dwoods-40/Hangman_with_Difficulties/projectroadmap.md

 - Started creating the game
 - Trouble-shot problems with implementation of the difficulty .py files I made. all boiled down to a simple error in the import line. since I have never used that before i didn't know what I was doing
 - Difficulty selection is working!

 Week of April 5th

 - Made Project Road Map .md file
+- Improved readme.md file
+-